-One of the most common traits that the wealthy have in common is that they began earning money at young age.
-For example, a 12-year-old Mark Cuban sold trash bags door-to-door, Warren Buffett sold packets of gum to his neighbors when he was just 6-years-old and Richard Branson bred and sold parakeets as pets at the age of 11.
+One of the most common traits that the wealthy have in common is that they began earning money at a young age.
+For example, a 12-year-old Mark Cuban sold trash bags door-to-door, Warren Buffett sold packets of gum to his neighbors when he was just six years old and Richard Branson bred and sold parakeets as pets at the age of 11.

-If you had this entrepreneurial spirit as a child, then that's a solid indicator that you'll become a millionaire since you've always been on the lookout for ways to make money.
+If you had this entrepreneurial spirit as a child, then that's a solid indicator that you've always been on the lookout for ways to make money.

 You’re an overachiever

 Were you that student who wasn't satisfied with a B in class?
-Millionaires have the mindset to shoot big.
-They're not satisfied with making just $1 million.
-They want to make $10 million.
+Many millionaires have the mindset to shoot big.
+They're not satisfied with making just $1 million -- they want to make $10 million.

 You have an action-oriented mindset

 "Are you the kind of person who sees an opportunity and then takes action to take advantage of it?
 If so, congratulations, because it's that kind of action-oriented mind-set that can propel you to financial freedom," writes Todd Campbell, author of Your Guide to Better Stock Picks, in a piece for The Motley Fool.

 "For example, it's been proven time and time again that long-term investing can produce significantly more wealth than short term trading, yet many Americans fail to make the most of their best long-term investment vehicle: their workplace retirement plan," Campbell continues.
 "Do you contribute to your workplace retirement plan?
 If so, do you contribute 10 percent of your income?
 More?
 Less?
 Considering that someone who contributes 10 percent of their $40,000 in income to a 401(k) plan at a 6 percent return has $311,572 more after 35 years than one who contributes 3 percent, under-utilizing retirement plans is a surefire way to derail you on your way to millionaire status."